Skip to product information

 • Dimensions: 9.5 inches in Diameter

 • Condition: Antique - Used.
-Great Condition for its age.
-Minor surface scratches, gold worn as expected on a few sections on the rim.
+Very Good Antique Condition.
+Minor surface scratches, there is wear on the gold rim.
 All acceptable due to age/use/wear.
 Please review all pictures and make sure you love this item before purchasing, we can't accept returns.
 Please remember these are VINTAGE and ANTIQUE items, they are NOT new, every effort has been made to show any scratches, wear and tear and imperfections.

 View full details